 US recycling rate

-That interactive counter is measuring real time.
-While you’ve been reading this paragraph, roughly another 10,000 tons have been generated nationally.
+While you’ve been reading, roughly another 10,000 tons have been generated nationally.
 It doesn’t stop.
 There’s no weekend off.

 Numbers in the hundreds of thousands are hard to picture.
-So let’s use a landmark everybody knows: the National Mall in Washington DC — that 309-acre strip from the Lincoln Memorial on the west end to the Capitol on the east, with the Washington Monument rising from the center.
+Use a landmark everybody knows: the National Mall in Washington DC — that 309-acre strip from the Lincoln Memorial on the west end to the Capitol on the east, with the Washington Monument rising from the center.
 Monuments, museums, America’s symbolic front yard.

 Now let a month go by.
 Thirty days of American trash on that same footprint stacks to 381 feet.
 The Lincoln Memorial — 99 feet tall — has been swallowed since about day eight.
-The Capitol dome, standing at the east edge at 289 feet tall, is now buried under 92 feet of garbage.
-The Washington Monument at 555 feet is the last thing standing, just the top third of the obelisk still poking above the trash line.
+The Capitol dome, 289 feet tall, is buried under 92 feet of garbage.
+The Washington Monument at 555 feet is the last thing standing, just the top third of the obelisk poking above the trash line.

 A full year?
 4,641 feet.
-There is no monument left.
-There is no reference point.
-The number just disappears off the top of any chart you try to draw it on.
+No monument left.
+No reference point.
+The number disappears off the top of any chart you try to draw it on.

 Most people have a vague mental model: truck comes, takes it away, done.
-But the logistics of American trash disposal are genuinely staggering — and getting more expensive and absurd by the year.
+The logistics behind that are genuinely staggering, and getting more expensive and absurd by the year.

 NYC’s non-recyclable waste gets trucked to Pennsylvania, Ohio, and Virginia — most of which are at or near capacity.
 The recycling gets sorted (by hand, at facilities with one of the highest injury rates of any job in the country), with a decent chunk of it ending up in landfills anyway because the market for recycled materials collapsed when China stopped taking our plastic in 2018.